demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 Now you will be getting compiler errors as the `onHandleUserProfileSuccess` function was directly calling the `newUserProfileViewModel` function and it doesn't have `getStreamClient` to pass the argument.

-Instead of passing the value of `GetStream.Client` around, we can partially apply it in the `webpart` function and pass the partially applied `onHandleUserProfileSuccess` function as argument to the `renderUserProfile` function and eventually to the `onHandleUserProfileSuccess` function.
+Instead of passing the value of `GetStream.Client` around, we can partially apply it in the `onHandleUserProfileSuccess` function and pass as an argument to the `renderUserProfile` function and eventually to the `onHandleUserProfileSuccess` function.

 ```diff
 -  let webpart (getDataCtx : GetDataContext) =